ohasy/kirana-store/README.md

 It will change again I am sure. so no point in documenting that right now.

-## TODO:
+## TASKS:

 - project structure : decide what goes where -- DONE
 - make product and categories crud services -- DONE
-- login and register with pass hashes.
+- login and register with pass hashes. --DONE
+- send mails with zipped attachments through phpmailer --DONE
+- forget password functionality with password reset tokens --WORKING
 - make jwt token based rest api for login/sign up and everything else.
 - figure out a way to show good urls
 - use ajax calls somewhere in the app.